6 Warning Signs of Nursing Home Abuse & Neglect

 Many warning signs of nursing home abuse and neglect are overlooked or thought to be a common part of growing old.
 Undue pain, abandonment, and premature death should not be part of the nursing home experience.
 The following Six Warning Signs could save the life of your parent or prevent serious pain and harm:

-Please Note: These six signs of nursing home abuse are not presented in ranking order.
+Please Note: These six nursing home abuse warning signs are not presented in ranking order.
 All six are equally serious and warrant further investigation.

 (Additional information on Nursing Home Weight Loss)